justmat/d/README.md

 * 2322 - set sweetspot 1
 * 2323 - set sweetspot 2

-(32 - recall sweetspots) -- this is probably going to change. likely to key2/3 without modifiers for sweetspot 1/2
+(32 - recall sweetspots) -- this is going to change. we'll use keys 2/3 (without a modifier or mode) to recall sweetspots 1/2
 * 3222 - recall sweetspot 1
 * 3223 - recall sweetspot 2